vera-rykalina/rki_subtyping/Documentation/subtyping_pipeline_guide.md

 ---

-## To Keep in Mind
+## Keep in Mind (1)

 - The pipeline does not take into account subsubtypes.
-If there are subsubtypes hey are converted to subtypes.
+If there are subsubtypes they are converted to subtypes.
 For instance, A1 is converted to A, F2 is converted to F etc.

 - The pipeline does not perform any quality check of `.fasta` sequences.
-Any illegal characters should be excluded e.g "_" (see for ENV).
+Any illegal characters should be excluded e.g "_" (see ENV `.fasta`).
 Sequences with such characters are not accepted by Rega online tool.

+---
+## Keep in Mind (2)
+- Make sure that sample names do not exceed 30 characters in length.
+Long sample names get shorten by Rega online tool that can cause issues.
+E.g, this sequence name **PK105_F482_23_MiS84_S86_20consensus_PRRT_20** is too long and gets shortern by Rega to **PK105_F482_23_MiS84_S86_20cons**.
+In such cases a manual change is necessary.